CoMakery/tfci/cryptoequity-cobudgeting-currency.md

 # CryptoEquity, Co-bugeting, and Currency
-#### Collaborative Session Transcript
-#### March 20th, 2015 at the Future of working conference

-What follows is a transcription of a highly interesting discussion convened at the future of working conference.
+This is a transcript summarizing oa collaborative session.
+The session convened at the Future of Working conference.
+It was hosted by the Vodafone Innovation Center on March 20th, 2015.

-Noah Thorp convened and framed the session with the question:
+Noah Thorp, co-founder of Citizen Code, framed the session with the question:

 **How can crypto-equity, co-budgeting, and currency enable shared value creation for individuals, organizations, and ecosystems?**

+Presenters then responded to this question based on insights from their companies and projects.

+**Presenters:**

+    David Thomson & Maysa Ibrahim (Artlery.com)
+    Matthew Deiters (Assembly.com)
+    John Light (P2P Connects Us)
+    Primavera De Filippi (Harvard Berkman Center for Internet & Society, Artlery.com) Joel Dietz (Swarm.fund) - was scheduled to talk but fell ill.
+Primavera presented in his place.

-####David Thomson & Maysa Ibrahim Founders of Artlery
+####David Thomson & Maysa Ibrahim - Founders of Artlery

 **David:**